mozilla/data-docs/src/cookbooks/scheduling_queries.md

 ## Scheduling Queries using GCP

 Finally, [you can schedule queries using GCP](https://cloud.google.com/bigquery/docs/scheduling-queries).
 This is generally not recommended, [reach out to the Data team](../concepts/getting_help.md) if you think you need to do this.

+GCP scheduled queries are to be used only for short-lived queries: queries that are active for more than 30 days will be automatically unscheduled.